 7. It’s Like Wrangling Cats

 If you have an extra-large family, gathering them all together for a Christmas photo may be a challenge.
-Embrace the chaos by using a candid photo of the family trying to get ready for your portrait for the ultimate funny family Christmas card.
+Embrace the chaos by using a candid photo of the family trying to get ready for your portrait, or by taking photos of kids individually, for the ultimate funny family Christmas card.

 8. Blessings to All

-Not all Christmas and holiday cards need to include a family photo.
-Send out a simple Christmas blessing to all your loved ones to let them know you’re thinking of them.
+Not all Christmas and holiday cards need to include a family photo in the snow.
+Send out a simple Christmas blessing on a sandy beach to all your loved ones to let them know you’re thinking of them.

 Didn’t have time to take a Christmas photo this year?
-Don’t worry; you can always use the kids’ yearbook or school photos for current portraits.
-Plus, your loved ones will appreciate the updated photos.
+Don’t worry; you can always use another favorite photo from the year, even if it’s of the mountains, local animals, or anything else.
+What represents you best?

 11. New Home for the Holidays